MagnusLevein/Temac/MANUAL.md

 * **include-text2html** translates the characters `<`, `>` and `&` to their HTML entity codes (hence the '2html' part of the suffix in the command name).
 This can be used to show plain text in HTML, including source codes.

 * **include-defs2html** reads a 'manuscript' text file with variable definitions, using the *definition syntax* described above.
 As the '2html' suffix indicates, it also translates the characters `<`, `>` and `&` to HTML entity codes.
 Use this to utilize the benefits of the definition syntax.

+* **include-bin2base64** includes a binary file as a base64 encoded text.
+Use this to create base64-encoded data URIs.

 #### Directing the output